giantmolecules/ALT-ART-NET/README.md

 * Do you have internet hardware that could be donated?
 * Would you like to give a talk in the class?
 What's it like to do your job?
 * Do you know places that might make a good visit?
+Where are good places to look at infrastructure?